Canadian Tire Centre Ottawa Senators events tickets parking hotels seating food

 Know that for either of these options, you’re facing a walk of close to a mile — or sometimes more than one mile — on what could be a bitterly cold winter evening.

-Ottawa hotels near Canadian Tire Centre
+Ottawa hotels near the arena

 Wingate by Wyndham Kanata West Ottawa – 0.7 miles away